worsco/ocp4-fluentd-kinesis-streams/README.md

 **Q: If we can host the fluentd-kinesis-forwarder in OpenShift, what would we name the project/namespace?**

-A: A possible example:  `XXX-fluentd-forwarder`
+A: A possible example:  `infrafluentdforwarder`

-Replace `XXX` with custom local 'code' for customer name

 **Q: How do you configure OpenShift to fork logs to the fluentd-kinesis-forwader?**